 While keywords in your blog post titles are very important, you don’t need a keyword in your blog name.

-When it comes to your blog, at the end of the day, you are going to have to convince someone to spend money on you (or products you recommend).
+When it comes to your blog, at the end of the day, you will have to convince someone to spend money on you (or products you recommend).

 That means you need to establish trust.
 And what better way of showing trust than by showing you’re a real person and not yet another corporate blog with no personality.